 Annex 51: Methane Emission Control

 The use of methane (natural gas, biogas) for transport will increase.
 Although diesel dual fuel (DDF) technology could bring the efficiency of gas engines close to the efficiency of diesel engines, Annex 39 clearly demonstrated that methane slip remains a serious problem for current DDF engines.
 Alternatively, advanced spark ignition (SI) technologies (e.g., variable valve trains, cylinder deactivation, and high-level exhaust gas recirculation) could be applied to increase engine efficiency.
-However, there would still be a need for methane catalysts, due to the unsatisfactory performance and durability of current methane catalysts.
+However, methane catalysts would still be needed because of the unsatisfactory performance and durability of current methane catalysts.

 Annex 51 is based on the experience of Annex 39, with the goal of improving engine-out methane emissions, methane catalyst efficiency, and methane emissions from other parts of the vehicle.
 The Annex will also continue to follow up on any information about methane heavy-duty vehicle (HDV) fleets, thus adding to the data already available.